lduncan1712/ShortestPolyIntersecting/README.md

 ### FINAL NOTES:
 ### This was built as part of my "LocEstimation" Repository, and as such was built for cases of 2-8 non infinite linestrings, approximately the same length.
 It is possible that there are geometric cases of line relative location that I have not yet encountered.

+### Additionally, shapely is float based, meaning i experienced alot of problems of loss of percision even between shapely operations, for this reason, you will note ive re-implemented several functions relating to intersections